nagarajsp24/weathercard/README.md

 Before you begin, ensure you have met the following requirements:

 - Internet connection to fetch weather data from the OpenWeatherMap API.

-  Usage
-=>Enter the name of the city in the search input.
-=>Click the search button to fetch and display the current weather conditions for the specified city.
-Built With
-=>HTML
-=>CSS
-=>JavaScript
-  API Used
-=>OpenWeatherMap API
-=>Authors : Nagaraj S Penagondala
-  Acknowledgments
-=>Icons by Iconmonstr
-=>Weather images by Freepik

 ## Getting Started